Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

 \subsection{Consistency-based Active Learning (CAL)}

-KAA learns to perform multi-label scene classification through monotask learning across different single-label datasets.
-While simplifying data collection and reducing learning complexity, this approach encounters a domain shift issue.
-Precisely, the class label distributions of single-label datasets represent the marginal probabilities of individual attributes, different from their joint probabilities.
-A similar domain shift occurs in the extracted features.
-Consequently, the resulting classification model can make mistakes when it is tested on samples drawn from the joint distribution of driving scenes.
+KAA learns the knowledge for multi-label scene classification through monotask learning across different single-label datasets.
+While simplifying data collection and reducing learning complexity, this approach confronts a domain shift issue.
+That is, the class label distributions of single-label datasets represent the marginal probability distributions of individual attributes, different from their joint distribution.
+The same issue occurs in the extracted features.
+Therefore, the foundation model can make mistakes when it attempts to simultaneously identify a scene using multiple attributes.

-This paper proposes CAL to tackle the aforementioned issue, which seeks to accomplish multi-label classification in real-world scenarios in a cost-effective manner.
-Eventually, the classification model obtained by KAA via monotask learning will adapt to multitask learning, thereby achieving satisfactory performance for multi-label classification.
+This paper proposes CAL (Algorithm \ref{alg:alg_CAL}) to tackle the aforementioned issue, which seeks to cost-effectively adapt the attained foundation model to real-world multi-attribute scene identification.
 Fig. \ref{fig:CAL-data} illustrates the overall approach of the proposed CAL.
-A multi-label test sample, $\mathcal{D}^T$, is prepared, representing the driving scene distribution in the joint space of scene attributes.
-As outlined in Fig. \ref{fig:CAL-data}, a stratified sampling strategy ($\operatorname{Stf}$) is implemented, which randomly samples $\kappa$ test images per class from DSI's test sets:
+A multi-label test sample, $\mathcal{D}^T$, representing the driving scene distribution in the joint space of scene attributes, is prepared using a stratified sampling strategy ($\operatorname{Stf}$).
+It randomly samples $\kappa$ test images per class from DSI's test sets: